robotframework/robotframework/atest/README.rst

 module.
 You should be able to install it with ``pip install pyyaml``.
 The Python version of the module is enough so it is not a problem if installing the C version fails due to a missing compiler or otherwise.
+These tests are tagged with ``require-yaml`` and can be skipped by excluding
+them:

+    python atest/run.py python --exclude require-yaml atest/robot

 XML library tests verifying using `lxml <http://lxml.de/>`_ module naturally require having that module installed.
-Because installing it is not always trivial, these tests are not considered critical if it is not installed.
+Tests requiring lxml are tagged with ``require-lxml``

 Tests related to parsing reStructuredText test data files require `docutils <http://docutils.sourceforge.net/>`_ module.
-You can install it with ``pip install docutils``, but also these tests are non-critical if the module is not installed.
+You can install it with ``pip install docutils``, but you can also skip these tests by excluding the tag ``require-docutils``.

+All dependencies can be installed on a single step using the `<requirements.txt>`_ file with ``pip install -r atest/requirements.txt``

 Telnet tests
 ------------

-Telnet test are not critical by default and running them requires some extra setup.
+Running telnet tests requires some extra setup.
 Instructions how to run them can be found from `<testdata/standard_libraries/telnet/README.rst>`_.
+If you dont want to run unprotected telnet server on your machine, you can always skip these tests by excluding the tag ``telnet`` or ``no-ci``.